brammitch/monorepo/README.md

 `yarn install`

+#### VSCode Import Suggestions

+To support get import suggestions from the @namespace/core package, build the package.

+`yarn build:core`

 ### References

 - [A guide through The Wild Wild West of setting up a mono repo with TypeScript, Lerna and Yarn Workspaces](https://medium.com/ah-technology/a-guide-through-the-wild-wild-west-of-setting-up-a-mono-repo-with-typescript-lerna-and-yarn-ed6a1e5467a)